 #5.
 Give lots of real-life reasons why we couldn’t/didn’t get back to them

-They really need to understand how hard our life is.
+They really need to understand how hard our life is right now.

 #6.
 Don’t update our website

 We just don’t have time.
-They’ll be able to tell how committed and professional we are by that great promo picture we have there (where our hair looks awesome, doesn’t it?).
+They’ll be able to tell how committed and professional we are by that great promo picture we have there from twelve years ago (where, by the way, our hair looks awesome, doesn’t it?).

 #7.
 Don’t send contracts back

-Just go ahead and leave them in that big pile on our desk.
+Just go ahead and leave them in that messy pile on our desk.

 #8.
 Don’t make it easy for the venue to promote the show